keptn/keptn.github.io/content/docs/0.2.1/usecases/onboard-carts-service/index.md

 1. Select **Multibranch Pipeline** and click on **OK**.
     1. At *Branch Source* select *Git* and specify at *Project Repository* the github repository of your forked carts service.
-    1. At *Build Configurtion* add the extension `.ci` to the Jenkinsfile.
+    1. At *Build Configuration* add the extension `.ci` to the Jenkinsfile.

         {{< popup_image
         link="./assets/carts_ci.png"